SudoDEM/SudoDEM/Readme.md

  by grouping the convex ones with the typical "clump" technique.

       Copyright (C) 2016 - 2020   Shiwei Zhao
-	      South China University of Technology
-   Hong Kong University of Science and Technology
+ Hong Kong University of Science and Technology, South China University of Technology

 This script is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License